 All in all we covered 267km and returned the MG to Eurokars EV with 56km showing on the Range To Empty display.
 Total implied range: 323km.
 That’s a week’s motoring in Singapore, give or take.

 Mind you, if you’re really running low, switching the air-con off gives you an easy 12 percent or so of extra distance, but it won’t come to that.
 One car company has sold EVs for a couple of years and offers an emergency charging service in case customers run out of juice on the road.
 There’s never been a single genuine case of it happening.

 Anyway, the MG accepts rapid DC charging and if you stop off at, say, a Shell station that offers it (there are currently 10 around the island) you can put 100km of range into the battery in under 20 minutes.

 With a slower wall-mounted charger, a full top-up takes 7.5 hours.
-Eurokars EV will sell you one (with installation) for just S$2,000, but if you don’t need one the company will knock S$4,000 off the ZS EV’s price.
+At the moment, Eurokars EV will sell you one (with installation) for just S$2,000, which is half off the regular cost of S$4,000.

 But how does the MG actually perform as, you know, a car?

 You mean as an SUV?
 Don’t take it off-road (it’s front-drive only) and you’ll be happy.
 Thanks to a large glass roof, the cabin feels airy and it’s spacious front and back.

 The boot has a duo-level floor and, at 448 litres in size, is usefully large to begin with but has the ability to grow to 1,375L via split-folding rear seats.